-⊉6. at the following locations?
-(Please give reasons) An exceptionally large single occupier development as a northwards extension to the Dove Valley Park South of the Global Technological Cluster at Sinfin Moor Green Belt Land Q7.
+1. An exceptionally large single occupier development as a northwards extension to the Dove Valley Park

+2. South of the Global Technological Cluster at Sinfin Moor

+Green Belt Land

+Q7.
 Should we 'safeguard' land currently in the Nottingham-Derby Green Belt to the west of the A6 spur and to the north of the A50 to meet possible longer term development needs well beyond 2028?
-(Please give reasons) Other Comments Q8.
+(Please give reasons)

+Other Comments

+Q8.
 Do you have any other comments you wish to make?